Infineon/TARGET_CY8CEVAL-062S2-MUR-4373M2/README.md

 ## Overview

 The CY8CEVAL-062S2 PSoC™ 62S2 Evaluation Kit enables you to evaluate and develop applications using PSoC™ 62 MCU.
-The PSoC™ 62S2 evaluation kit features an M.2 interface that enables you to connect the supported M.2 radio cards based on AIROC™ Wi-Fi/Bluetooth combo devices.
+The PSoC™ 62S2 evaluation kit features an M.2 interface that enables you to connect the supported M.2 radio cards based on AIROC™ Wi-Fi/Bluetooth® combo devices.
 It comes with industry-leading CAPSENSE™ for touch buttons and slider, on-board debugger/programmer with KitProg3, microSD card interface, 512-Mb Quad-SPI NOR flash, PDM-PCM microphone interface, mikroBUS add-on board interface for peripheral expansion, OPTIGA Trust M device.
 **Note:**
-CY8CEVAL-062S2-MUR-4373EM2 is the board support package for the PSoC™ 62S2 Evaluation Kit in combination with the 2BC radio module and supports PSoC™ 6 MCU examples and Wi-Fi/Bluetooth connectivity examples.
+CY8CEVAL-062S2-MUR-4373EM2 is the board support package for the PSoC™ 62S2 Evaluation Kit in combination with the Embedded Artists 2BC Wi-Fi/Bluetooth® M.2 radio module and supports PSoC™ 6 MCU examples and Wi-Fi/Bluetooth® connectivity examples.